Emily-Jiang/tx-more-lab/module1/README.md

 mvn clean package
 ```

-The WAR file `modresorts-2.0.0.war` is created in the `target` directory and will be used for deployment to the Liberty cluster.
+The WAR file `modresorts-2.0.0.war` is created in the project's `target` directory and will be used for deployment to the Liberty cluster.

 ## Option 1: Using the administrative console